Explore UAB

 Fellowship Experience

-Our program provides superior endocrine training in a collaborative environment.
+Our program provides superior training in a collaborative environment.
 We have specialty clinics across our medical campus, which is anchored by our 1,200 bed inpatient center UAB Hospital—the eighth largest public hospital in the nation.
-The hospital is in close proximity to the Birmingham VA Medical Center, UAB Hospital Highlands campus, The Kirklin Clinic, and Children's Hospital of Alabama where fellows also train.
+The hospital is in close proximity to the Birmingham VA Medical Center, UAB Hospital Highlands campus, and the Kirklin Clinic.

 In the palliative medicine rotation, you will gain experience in the provision of palliative medicine care to geriatric patients in a variety of settings, with an emphasis on complex pain and non-pain symptom management, management of palliative care emergencies, managing conflict and establishing goals of care, estimating and communicating prognosis, managing withdrawal of advanced life-sustaining therapies, and caring for the imminently dying patient.